Photos

 this would enable the Federal Government to do bad things.
 They were

 correct.
-D. W. Eisenhower warned us that our country was being taken
+D. W. Eisenhower warned us (vintage

 How did Citizen Rupert's Faux spin the story?